Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-- Invest in calming aids.
-DAP diffusers, DAP collars, body wraps, calming capes and nutriceuticals can help take the edge off and help dogs better cope with stressful stimuli.
+Calming aids such as DAP diffusers, DAP collars, body wraps, calming capes and nutriceuticals can help take the edge off and help dogs better cope with stressful stimuli.

-- Desensitize and countercondition.
 You can help your dog better cope with noises through desensitization and counterconditioning.
 Turn that beeping sound into something your dog loves forward to hear!
 See the "hear that method" for a sample.
 Dogs who react to visual stimuli may benefit from the "Look at that' method.
 Find a dog behavior professional to help you implement these methods.